 Are Sweet Potato Vines Toxic to Cats?

-If you are growing sweet potatoes yourself, then you may also be wondering whether the potato vines themselves are toxic to cats.
+If you are growing sweet potatoes yourself, then you may also be wondering whether the potato vines themselves are toxic for cats.

 According to the American Society for the Prevention of Cruelty to Animals, sweet potato vines aren’t toxic to cats.
-However, just to stay safe, you shouldn’t allow your cat near sweet potato vines.
+However, to stay safe, make sure that you shouldn’t allow your cat near sweet potato vines.

 Avoid Long-Term Potato Diets